mezglews/hystrix/src/main/resources/tips.md

 ##### 5.3 unwrapHystrixException() - show code from UMG ?

-## 6. Request caching - use HystrixRequestContext, show what happened when close context and reinit
+## 6. Request caching

+##### 6.1 Request caching
-Run it and show that cache does not work.
+ - use HystrixRequestContext, show what happened when close context and reinit Run it and show that cache does not work.
 Commands are executed every time

 `HystrixRequestContext context = HystrixRequestContext.initializeContext();`
 Since this depends on request context we must initialize the HystrixRequestContext.

+Show that only 2 tasks were executed on hystrix thread pool.
+Third one was cached

+##### 6.2 Invalidating cache - GET-SET-GET
+If you are implementing a Get-Set-Get use case where the Get receives enough traffic that request caching is desired but sometimes a Set occurs on another command that should invalidate the cache within the same request, you can invalidate the cache by calling HystrixRequestCache.clear().

 ## 7. Request batching/collapsing
         - configure withTimerDelayInMilliseconds (delay), and withMaxRequestsInBatch, without HystrixRequestContext no exception!!